FULL TIME UNDERGRADUATE STUDY

 The Programme includes an opportunity for a mission placement which is negotiated between the College and the student and should relate to the student’s particular interests or career expectations in Christian Ministry.
 Time is provided for journaling of these placement experiences, which requires the student to demonstrate a mature reflective approach to Christian Ministry in generality and in specifics.

-Students on the second year of the BA course, through lectures, mission and simply being part of the Cliff community, are challenged to explore theology, Biblical studies, mission and practice in greater depth.
+Students on the second year of the BA course (Level 5), through lectures, mission and simply being part of the Cliff community, are challenged to explore theology, Biblical studies, mission and practice in greater depth.
 This leads to lots of time spent thinking, grappling with proposals and concepts, trying out ideas in practice – and ultimately growing as disciples, practitioners and leaders.